lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - geojsonio (must be installed AFTER previous deps for rgdal & rgeos): sudo apt-get install libv8-dev
  - PostGRESql: sudo apt-get install libpq-dev

-All packages should be installed as superuser **su** to ensure a unique shared library between users and the shiny user, so to avoid duplication and possible mismatches in versions:
+All packages should be installed as superuser **su** to ensure a unique shared library between users and the shiny user, so to avoid duplication and possible mismatches in versions.
+The following is the general way of installing a single package:

 ```
 sudo su